AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     mAliDownloader.setSaveDir("The path of the folder for storing downloaded files");
     ```

     ApsaraVideo Player SDK for Android allows you to download videos that are encrypted by using Alibaba Cloud proprietary cryptography.
-For security reasons, you must configure a security file for encryption verification in the SDK.
-We recommend that you configure the security file in your application, once for all.
-Example:
+For security reasons, you must configure a security file for encryption verification in the SDK.We recommend that you configure the security file in your application, once for all.
+Sample code:

     ```
     PrivateService.initService(getApplicationContext(), "The path of the encryptedApp.dat file");